Emis90/MyBankPage/README.md

 The transactions box is scollable.

 I used miragejs to create a fake server, all routes are in index.js.
+I used fetch, but I usually prefer axios.

 Changes (updating user profile or adding transactions) will not persist on refresh because I am not usind a database nor a real server.